Patent2net/P2N-Docker/README.md

  2. [Kibana](https://www.elastic.co/fr/kibana) servers.
  [<img src="https://images.contentstack.io/v3/assets/bltefdd0b53724fa2ce/blt280217a63b82a734/5bbdaacf63ed239936a7dd56/elastic-logo.svg"  width="150" height="80">](https://www.elastic.co/)

  > You can access a straightforward installation using the subdirectory install file in elastickibana directory.
-This will install and configure it to open last Patent2Net features.
+This will install and configure it to use the last Patent2Net features.

 ### Note
  * ES is also upgraded with [Carrot2](https://github.com/carrot2/carrot2) [ElasticSearch Plugin](https://github.com/carrot2/elasticsearch-carrot2)